NitorCreations/nitor-deploy-tools/README.md

 ```
 pip install nitor-deploy-tools
 ```
+On OSX you may need to add `--ignore-installed` to get around platform installed versions of `six` and other packages.

 ## Commands for getting started

 All of these are run in your project repository root.
 You need to have AWS credentials for command line access set up.

 * To bake a new version of an image: `ndt bake-image <image-name>`
 * To build a new Docker container image `ndt bake-docker <component> <docker-name>`